vighneshiyer/vighneshiyer.com/content/misc/tesla_talk.md

 Proper engineering culture is what makes or breaks a team / company and its innovation

-- The person at the top (and all the way down) has to let the engineers do what is necessary (break things and make a mess and screw over people who are lagging behind (low IQ and low agency individuals and teams))
+- The person at the top (and all the way down) has to let the engineers do what is necessary (break things and make a mess and screw over people who are lagging behind (low agency individuals and teams))
     - Jensen and Jobs and Musk are good examples of this, in contrast Intel leadership and Tim Cook nowadays is the opposite of this
 - Musk is willing to fund any insane idea and doesn't hold back the engineering talent.
-The top performers bubble to the top and no effort is made to 'raise' normie engineers up - they are just tossed aside.
+The top performers bubble to the top and no effort is made to 'raise' normie engineers up - they are just tossed aside (they can work at Intel).
 Excellence in engineering is how you are judged - no upper management arbitrary goals and meaningless benchmarks.
 - Being controlled by outside forces leads to death.
 Intel still has to support the A20 bit (https://en.wikipedia.org/wiki/A20_line) only because of external pressure and a culture of not breaking obviously bad mistakes.
 Of course, if their leadership was sufficiently visionary, they could tell their customers that they are doing a clean design and deleting things and they will just have to recompile - but they can't - that's their whole business model.
 Apple is different - they can make these sweeping changes and force compliance to move forward.